 Here’s a basic credit card payment by Stripe.

 Throughout our time as marketplace application builders, we have integrated many different payment systems and worked with various business models, each posing its unique opportunities and challenges.
-As Stripe is such a unique payment solution, we have to agree with Merchant Maverick in saying that, “there isn’t really a direct and obvious competitor to Stripe,” that is equally tuned toward marketplace startups.
+As Stripe Connect is such a unique payment solution, we have to agree with Merchant Maverick in saying that, “there isn’t really a direct and obvious competitor to Stripe,” that is equally tuned toward marketplace startups.

 When you set up your marketplace you need to figure out a payment system to manage how money will exchange hands.

 In a typical eCommerce store, multiple buyers will make payments to a single seller who owns the shop, but a marketplace has far more responsibilities associated to the payment landscape, and not all payment systems can support this.